BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_4__create_an_objective_chomping_space_cabbage.md

 ## Part 4 – Create an objective (chomping space cabbage) and collision checking {#part-4-create-an-objective-chomping-space-cabbage-and-collision-checking}

 OK so now you have your turtle that we can move around the screen and if we bump into any of the boarders your turtle will bounce off at 180<sup>0</sup>.
-Now we need an objective for the game, something for your turtle to do and to score point doing.
+Now we need an objective for the game, something for your turtle to do and to score points for doing.
 For this game you are going to have your turtle chase and chomps space cabbages because we are making them green but you could choose a different colour and shape such as space cheese (e.g. yellow triangle)

 Step 1.
 Create the goal / objective
 ```python